Rinsing wax and cleaning ears in the hospital. Ear plugs: how to remove them at home and with a doctor

 • oil-based ear drops;

-• pear-shaped balloon (will be used instead of Janet's syringe, since the pear has a rubberized tip and it will reduce the risk of injury to the ear canal);
+• pear-shaped balloon (will be used instead of a Janet syringe, since the bulb has a rubberized tip and will reduce the risk of injury to the ear canal);

 • cotton balls or napkins;

-First you need to put drops in your ear and lie down in a side position for 4-5 minutes to soften the cork.
-Then draw warm saline or hydrogen peroxide into a pear-shaped balloon and gently pour into the ear canal.
-At the same time, it is necessary to pull the ear concha forward and upward so that the canal is as level as possible.
+First, you need to drop drops into your ear and lie in a side position for 4-5 minutes so that the plug softens.
+Then fill a pear-shaped balloon with a heated saline solution or hydrogen peroxide and carefully pour it into the ear canal.
+At the same time, it is necessary to pull the concha of the ear forward and upward so that the canal is aligned as much as possible.
 Wait 3-4 minutes and bend over the basin so that the liquid comes out of the ear.
 If there is no effect, repeat the procedure 1-2 more times.
-The cork should come out.
-If this did not happen, it is not worth repeating again.
+The plug should come out.
+If this does not happen, there is no need to repeat it again.
 You need to seek help from a doctor.

-The main preventive method for the formation of sulfur plugs is the observance of ear hygiene.
-It does not consist in intensive care for the ear canal, but in proper processing.
+The main preventive method for the formation of wax plugs is maintaining ear hygiene.
+It does not involve intensive care of the ear canal, but rather proper treatment.

-Sulfur plug is an accumulation of earwax, consisting of the secretion of the sebaceous and sulfuric glands, and keratinized epithelium.
-This problem is often faced by people of different ages.
-Hearing loss and the appearance of extraneous sounds in the ears are the main symptoms of blockage of the ear canal with sulfuric mass.
+A wax plug is an accumulation of earwax, consisting of the secretion of the sebaceous and sulfur glands, and keratinized epithelium.
+People of different ages often face this problem.
+Hearing loss and the appearance of extraneous sounds in the ears are the main symptoms of blockage of the ear canal with wax.

-The ear is an organ in a person or animal, complex in structure, which is designed to perceive sound vibrations.
-To understand the cause of the appearance of various pathological processes in the auditory organ, it is necessary to know how it works.
+The ear is an organ in a person or animal, complex in its structure, which is designed to perceive sound vibrations.
+To understand the cause of the appearance of various pathological processes in the auditory organ, you need to know how it works.

-It consists of the auricle (functions to receive sound waves that are transmitted to the internal part of the organ) and the ear canal (covered by the skin, containing sulfuric and sebaceous glands).
-The end of the external auditory canal is the tympanic membrane.
-It separates the outer and middle ear, and looks like a thin membrane that is impervious to fluid and air.
-The eardrum is essential for transmitting sound to the middle ear and protecting the inside from foreign objects.
+It consists of the auricle (functions to receive sound waves that are transmitted to the internal part of the organ) and the ear canal (covered with skin, containing sulfur and sebaceous glands).
+The end of the external auditory canal is the eardrum.
+It separates the outer and middle ears, and looks like a thin membrane that is impermeable to liquid and air.
+The eardrum is necessary to transmit sound to the middle ear and protect the inner part from foreign objects.

 Average

 The tympanic cavity of the middle ear is a small space, the volume of which is about 1 cm³.
-In this area are: hammer, stirrup and anvil.
+This area contains the malleus, stapes and incus.
 All of them perform the function of transmitting sound waves to the inner ear.
-On closer examination, one can see that the hammer is a handle and head, connected, on the one hand, to the eardrum, on the other hand, to the anvil; the anvil is attached to the stirrup, which, in turn, covers the oval window of the inner ear.
+Upon closer examination, you can see that the hammer is a handle and a head connected, on the one hand, to the eardrum, on the other hand, to the incus; the incus is attached to the stapes, which in turn covers the oval window of the inner ear.

-The middle ear cavity is closely connected to the nasopharynx through the Eustachian tube (serves to equalize pressure on both sides of the eardrum).
+The middle ear cavity is closely connected to the nasopharynx via the Eustachian tube (serves to equalize the pressure on both sides of the eardrum).

 Its structure is the most complex and intricate.
-Location - temporal bone.
+Location: temporal bone.
 The inner ear is otherwise called the membranous labyrinth, which includes: semicircular canals (filled with fluid); snail; vestibule.
-Any vibration that occurs in the oval window passes to the liquid, with the help of which the receptors are irritated (located in the cochlea, create nerve impulses).
+Any vibration that occurs in the oval window is transferred to the liquid, with the help of which the receptors are irritated (located in the cochlea, creating nerve impulses).

-The vestibular system is located in the inner ear of a person, which is necessary for a person to balance and accelerate in space.
+The vestibular system is located in the human inner ear, which is necessary for a person to balance and accelerate in space.

-Having considered the anatomy of the ear in more detail, it becomes clear how important it is to accurately diagnose and treat any diseases that occur in this organ.
+Having examined the anatomy of the ear in more detail, it becomes clear how important accurate diagnosis and treatment of any diseases arising in this organ are.

 Functions of earwax

-Sulfur is produced by the sulfur glands located in the skin of the external auditory canal.
+Sulfur is produced by sulfur glands located in the skin of the external auditory canal.

 The main functions of earwax are:

-• ensuring the cleaning of the auditory canal from foreign particles and its moistening;
+• ensuring the ear canal is cleaned of foreign particles and moisturized;

 • protection from the influence of adverse factors.

-Earwax has an antimicrobial and antifungal effect due to its biochemical composition; its components are lipids, unsaturated fatty acids, cholesterol, enzymes, lysozyme and immunoglobulins.
-It is insoluble in water and is produced for natural lubrication, which is necessary to prevent drying of the epithelium of the auditory canal and eardrum.
+Earwax has antimicrobial and antifungal effects due to its biochemical composition; its components are lipids, unsaturated fatty acids, cholesterol, enzymes, lysozyme and immunoglobulins.
+It is insoluble in water and is produced for natural lubrication, which is necessary to prevent the epithelium of the ear canal and eardrum from drying out.

 Self-cleaning earwax

-In a healthy person, sulfur is removed on its own when the temporomandibular joint is activated, for example, when talking or chewing.
-Under the influence of certain factors, cleaning the ear canal from accumulated sulfur can be difficult, which leads to the formation of sulfur plugs.
+In a healthy person, wax is removed on its own when the temporomandibular joint is activated, for example when talking or chewing.
+Under the influence of certain factors, cleaning the ear canal from accumulated wax can be difficult, which leads to the formation of wax plugs.

-For the accumulation of sulfuric secretion and blockage of the ear canal, the following factors are distinguished:
+The following factors are identified for the accumulation of sulfur secretion and blockage of the ear canal:

-1. Failure to comply with the rules of hygienic care for the ears.
-Most often, the outer ear is cleaned with cotton swabs or hard objects.
-This method leads to the following results: violates the natural mechanism of spontaneous purification; irritates and injures the skin of the ear canal, and, accordingly, increases sulfur formation; contributes to a deeper pushing of the sulfuric mass inward, thus ramming it there;
+1. Failure to comply with the rules of hygienic ear care.
+Most often, the outer ear is cleaned using cotton swabs or hard objects.
+This method leads to the following results: it disrupts the natural mechanism of spontaneous cleansing; irritates and injures the skin of the ear canal, and accordingly increases sulfur formation; promotes deeper pushing of the sulfur mass inside, thus compacting it there;

 2. Violations of the anatomical structure of the auditory canal (too tortuous or narrow auditory canal);

-3. Natural tendency to pronounced formation of sulfuric secretion (most often inherited);
+3. Natural tendency to pronounced formation of sulfur secretion (most often inherited);

-4. Unfavorable external factors: long stay in too dusty places; frequent water in the ear, high humidity; strong changes in atmospheric pressure; use of headphones or hearing aids;
+4. Unfavorable external factors: prolonged stay in very dusty places; frequent entry of water into the ear, high humidity; strong changes in atmospheric pressure; using headphones or hearing aids;

 5. Excessive and active hair growth in the external passage;

-6. Inflammatory diseases (during pathological processes, the viscosity and pH of sulfur change);
+6. Inflammatory diseases (during pathological processes, the viscosity and pH of sulfur changes);

-7. Dermatitis, psoriasis (with damage to the cartilaginous region of the ear canal).
+7. Dermatitis, psoriasis (if the cartilaginous area of the ear canal is affected).

-Signs of sulfuric plug appear when the auditory canal is completely filled with sulfuric secretion.
-Most often, they appear after a shower, because when water enters the ear, the sulfuric mass swells, which leads to blockage of the passage.
+Signs of cerumen plug appear when the ear canal is completely filled with sulfur secretion.
+Most often, they appear after a shower, because when water gets into the ear, the wax mass swells, which leads to blockage of the passage.

 Sulfur plug, symptoms:

-• a significant decrease in sound perception in one ear;
+• significant decrease in sound perception in one ear;

-• extraneous noise, squeak in the ear opening;
+• extraneous noise, squeaking in the ear opening;

-• feeling the echo of one's own voice in the ear;
+• feeling the echo of your own voice in your ear;

-If a sulfur plug has formed near the eardrum and presses on it, then the following symptoms may appear:
+If a cerumen plug has formed next to the eardrum and puts pressure on it, the following symptoms may appear:

 • cough;